 In my blog about my mother, Our Colors, I speak of bigotry in the American South from the 1950s and 1960s I explain how my paternal, White Anglo Saxon Protestant family, and my northern swarthy Catholic mother, were at odds all my life.
 The true fundamentalist could not hold with anyone adhering to the Catholic faith.

-About 50 years ago a blessing for marriage was bestowed from the father of the family but apparently with the added comment, ‘so you are marrying a papist’.
-The genealogy records for his family were abundant and many bright orange.
+About 50 years ago a blessing for marriage was bestowed from the grandfather of the family but apparently with the added comment, ‘so you are marrying a papist’.
+The genealogy records for his family were abundant and many bright orange – Pop, came by it honest.

 Some folks test their DNA only for the admixture result of a test.
 They want the pie chart and nothing else matters.
 I’m a haplogroup person myself.